NB! This old workspace closes on 31.10.2023.

 - Check that your HOPS in Sisu is complete and apply for approval(s) if needed.

-More information about graduation is available on the Into page Graduation (the information is common for all SCI master's programmes).
+More information about graduation is available on the Student Guide page Graduation (the information is common for all SCI master's programmes).

 The request for graduation is made on Sisu.
 The graduation requests are based on students’ personal study plans (HOPS).
 This means that your degree certificate will include the studies that are on your primary HOPS when you apply for graduation.